dport96/ITM352/morea/130.Assignment1/experience-Assignment1.md

 See [Server-side Processing Lab Ex.
 4 for an example of multiple form inputs and processing](../115.Server-side-processing/experience-server-side-form-processing.html) or right-click on the above frame and view it's source for an example of getting and processing form data.

-(5) You **must use data validation** on the **server** to ensure the customer entered valid data.
+(4) You **must use data validation** on the **server** to ensure the customer entered valid data.
 Note: if valid data is not entered, display a specific error message and direct the user to enter valid data.
 And you must do this validation in your Javascript code **on the server**.
 You may not place any **guards** on the quantity inputs.
 For this assignment you can not, for example, use a drop-down list of quantities or use a `<input type=number>`  form element to constrain a user to enter only integer quantities.
 The data must be validated _before_ it is used for the invoice.
 You cannot just validate the data on the client unless you can guarantee your data comes from that client. **For Assignment 1, you must enable the user to enter invalid data** The grader will check for validation on the server by inputting invalid values in your quantity text boxes, so you must allow this.
 However, you may provide a warning notice of invalid quantities so long as it does not prevent a user from entering an invalid quantity.

-There are THREE things to check to validate a purchase:
+ Modify `server.js` to validate a purchase on these THREE conditions:

 a.
 No quantities were selected (i.e. all quantities are 0)
 b.
 A non-negative integer is input as a quantity
 c.
 A quantity input for an item exceeds the quantity available for that item

-If the purchase is invalid, you must provide some feedback to the user as to why and enable them to correct the problem and purchase.
+If the purchase is invalid, you **must** provide some feedback to the user as to why and enable them to correct the problem and purchase.

 _Example_ :

 For the cell phone example, you should make sure that the customer entered valid quantities in the quantity boxes for each item # (1 to 5) or anything at all.
 If the customer entered -2.3 for item #1, you might display "Please input a non-negative integer" and enable the customer to re-enter number.

-(6) Once you have ensured the customer has entered valid data on the server, you then update the inventory (quantity available) for the items purchased and display the purchase information in an invoice.
+(5) Modify `server.js` so that once you have ensured the customer has entered valid data, you then update the inventory (quantity available) for the items purchased and display the purchase information in an invoice.
 Don't forget to include tax and shipping if necessary.
 But specify that the tax and/or shipping are unique to the order (don't just use a fixed shipping cost for any purchase).
 All output should be properly formatted (e.g. if there was a dollar amount such as $125.39 it should have two decimal points and a dollar sign).

 _Example_ :